diogopipas/CV-Express/QUICK_START.md

 **Expected Result:**
 - Resume uploads successfully
-- If OpenAI is configured: See detailed parsed data (work experience, education, skills categorized)
+- If Gemini is configured: See detailed parsed data (work experience, education, skills categorized)
-- If no OpenAI: See basic skills extraction
+- If no Gemini: See basic skills extraction

 ### Test 3: Add Jobs to Queue (3 minutes)